Ask OpenScientist

 description: >

-Polyhydramnios is frequently observed prenatally and may be
+Polyhydramnios is frequently observed prenatally due to restricted fetal

 phenotype_term: